 For more details, also on the next steps in the investigation, please see the press release.

-How the commitments would benefit the Lithuanian gas market
+How the commitments would benefit the Hungarian gas market

-- Enables free flow of gas across Lithuanian borders –Gazprom will remove, once and for all, any market segmentation clauses in its gas supply contracts with Central and Eastern European customers, including of course with Lithuanian customers.
+- Enables free flow of gas across Hungarian borders – Gazprom will remove, once and for all, any market segmentation clauses in its gas supply contracts with Central and Eastern European customers.
 This will enable the free flow of gas within Central and Eastern Europe.
-Lithuanian customers will be able to both export and import gas to/from other EU gas markets without any restrictions resulting from Gazprom's supply contracts.
+Hungarian customers will be able to both export and import gas to/from other EU gas markets without any restrictions resulting from Gazprom's supply contracts.